Businesses that are most likely to do well during a recession

 How to seek financial difficulty support

-If you’re a Suncorp customer experiencing financial difficulty due to COVID-19, get in touch today.
-We work with our eligible small and medium-sized businesses to potentially:
+If you’re a Suncorp customer experiencing financial difficulty, get in touch today.
+We work with our eligible small and medium-sized business customers on a case-by-case basis to provide confidential and tailored support.

 - What COVID-19 means for freelancing and the gig economy